hyperpape/simsort/readme.md

 will generate an ordered list of files in the target directory.
 The algorithm can be one of:

-- `--only-extensions` groups files with the same extensions together
+- `only-extensions` groups files with the same extensions together
-- `--byte-distributions` groups files based on the distribution of bytes within them
+- `byte-distributions` groups files based on the distribution of bytes within them
-- `--tsp` attempts to order files by similarity
+- `tsp` attempts to order files by similarity

-In principle `--tsp` will take the most time, but give the best gains, while `--only-extensions` will be the fastest.
+In principle `tsp` will take the most time, but give the best gains, while `only-extensions` will be the fastest.

 To create a tar file, you can use the command line: